 Addressing Specific Needs of Client.
 Every lawyer is unique, and so this coaching program builds in flexibility to address each client’s specific needs.
 This may involve helping the client establish better time management techniques, or overcome a fear of public speaking or networking.

-One hour to one hour and a half coaching sessions take place on mutually convenient dates for a period of six to twelve months (depending on the client’s preference) via Skype (or other preferred video-conferencing platform).
-Further communication between session takes place via phone and email.
-Jay and his coaching clients utilize cloud-based project management system Base Camp to log notes, collaborate and share documents.
+60 to 90 minute coaching sessions take place on mutually convenient dates for a period of six to twelve months (depending on the client’s preference) via Skype (or other preferred video-conferencing platform).
+Further communication between sessions takes place via phone and email.
+Jay and his coaching clients utilize cloud-based project management system Basecamp to log notes, collaborate and share documents.
 Jay follows up with his clients between coaching sessions to check in on progress and ensure accountability.

 For information on pricing and availability, please contact Jay Harrington at firstname.lastname@example.org or 313.432.0287.